8 Ways to Optimize Immune Health Naturally

 6. Eat Your Prebiotic and Probiotic Foods Every Day Your gut health is a vital key to your immune health.
 Read Should I Take A Probiotic?

 7. Zinc & Vitamin C Supplementing with Zinc 15-30mg daily and Vitamin C 1,000mg daily may also be helpful to lessen the severity of viral infections.
 Remember that vitamins and supplements can help fill in gaps, but are not a replacement for a healthy diet and lifestyle.

 8. Practice Active Recovery

 The link between stress and immunity is strong.
 Rest through active means such as breathing exercises, meditation, journaling, yoga, guided imagery or visualization is probably the most important way to support a healthy immune system along with regular exercise.
-See my Get Unstuck blog and the other radical self-care blog posts.
+See my Building Resilience blog and the other radical self-care blog posts.
 Consider downloading an app like ‘Headspace’ or ‘Ten Percent Happier’ to get you started with meditation.

 Remember all health plans are individualized, so speak personally with your doctor before starting any new supplements.